Your Mental Well-Being and the Imperative of Coping with Stress

 What is a Good Life?

-The virtues constituting a good life have been debated among philosophers for millennials.
+The virtues constituting a good life have been debated among philosophers for millennia.
 Socrates proposed that a good life must be cultivated and chiefly valued above all else.
 Aristotle conceived it as eudaimonia, the highest human good, the only good desirable for its own sake (as an end in itself) rather than for the sake of something else (as a means toward some other end).
 Aristotle’s concept of eudaimonia, a Greek word for well-being, is also interpreted to mean living well, happiness, and flourishing.
 No matter your dream’s size, living a good life without a flourishing and happy life is impossible.
 A flourishing life, as the case may be, may only be attainable if you have sound mental health.
 This will lead me to ask the crucial question of what mental health or mental wellness is.

 What is Mental Wellness?